Sudhir0302/todo_cli/README.md

-Here’s a simple README based on the code you've provided:

----

 # Go Todo CLI

 A command-line to-do application built with **Go** and **SQLite** for managing tasks.
 This application allows you to add, update, delete, and view tasks directly from the terminal.
 It uses an SQLite database to store the tasks persistently.